 It all seems quite simple to buy a new car.
 You have money, you go to the showroom, buy your brand new car and drive it back with a smile on your face and live happily ever after… well.. it’s not so.
 Buying and keeping a brand new car in our country unfortunately isn’t that easy.
 New car owners tend to face plenty of problems which aren’t usually faced by the owners of older cars.
 And it makes them to worry for a lot of things, making their life… well, not so easy.

 Very Few Options

-An old car buyer has plenty of options in a given budget, contrary to this a new car buyer in Pakistan has little or no options available in a certain budget.
+An old car buyer has plenty of options in a given budget (including the used JDMs), contrary to this a new car buyer in Pakistan has little or no options available in a certain budget.
 In most cases, you are bound to buy a specific car because that’s the only one that fits in your range.
 The market is dominated by three players (Toyota, Honda and Suzuki) and their lineup is distributed in such a way that no other car rivals the other in terms of price, due to Oligopoly!

 Prolong Delivery Period

 Even if you book you car today, its most likely that you will get the delivery date several months from the booking date.
 Which means you have to wait for couple of months, sometimes even up to 6 months to get the delivery of your vehicle.

 It is generally believed that the delayed deliveries are interlinked with another problem, the premium.
 Also commonly referred as own money, it is the extra (undocumented) amount you have to pay if you wish to get quicker delivery of your car.
 This has been in practice since more than a decade and often you have to pay up to 100,000 more to get the delivery of your car.
 Investors, dealerships and hot shots make good money this way.